duck-dynasty/duckbot/README.md

 View the [wiki](https://github.com/Chippers255/duckbot/wiki) for a short description on what the Duck does.

 ## Development
-Before running DuckBot or any other scripts, you need to create a virtualenv to run it in.
+Before running DuckBot or any other scripts, you need to create a virtualenv to develop in.
 The `venv.sh` script will setup and activate the duckbot virtual environment.
 Run it before you run any other scripts to ensure you're using the right environment.

 The `venv.sh` script expects `python3.8` to be on the `$PATH` if it needs to build a new environment.

 ```sh
 . scripts/venv.sh
 ```

+This creates a `venv` directory for your virtual environment, which you can use in whatever IDE you prefer.

 ### Install Dependencies
 Should be run whenever you pull from `upstream/main`, or after you create the virtual environment for the first time.